codalnest/files/tax-code.md

 (Z) Sale of gold to the Bangko Sentral ng Pilipinas (BSP);

-(AA) Sale of drugs and medicines prescribed for diabetes, high cholesterol, and hypertension beginning January 1, 2019; and
+(AA) Sale of or importation of prescription drugs and medicines for:

+(i) Diabetes, high cholesterol, and hypertension beginning January 1, 2020; and

+(ii) Cancer, mental illness, tuberculosis, and kidney diseases beginning January 1, 2021:

+Provided, That the DOH shall issue a list of approved drugs and medicines for this purpose within sixty (60) days from the effectivity of this Act; and

+(BB) Sale or importation of the following beginning January 1, 2021 to December 31, 2023:

+(i) Capital equipment, its spare parts and raw materials, necessary for the production of personal protective equipment components such as coveralls, gown, surgical cap, surgical mask, N-95 mask, scrub suits, goggles and face shield, double or surgical gloves, dedicated shoes, and shoe covers, for COVID-19 prevention;

+(ii) All drugs, vaccines and medical devices specifically prescribed and directly used for the treatment of COVID-19; and

+(iii) Drugs for the treatment of COVID-19 approved by the Food and Drug Administration (FDA) for use in clinical trials, including raw materials directly necessary for the production of such drugs: ``Provided``, That the Department of Trade and Industry (DTI) shall certify that such equipment, spare parts or raw materials for importation are not locally available or insufficient in quantity, or not in accordance with the quality or specification required: ``Provided, further``, That for item (ii), within sixty (60) days from the effectivity of this Act, and every three (3) months thereafter, the Department of Health (DOH) shall issue a list of prescription drugs and medical devices covered by this provision: ``Provided, finally``, That the exemption claimed under this subsection shall be subject to post audit by the Bureau of Internal Revenue or the Bureau of Customs as may be applicable.

-(BB) Sale or lease of goods or properties or the performance of services other than the transactions mentioned in the preceding paragraphs, the gross annual sales and/or receipts do not exceed the amount of Three million pesos (₱3,000,000). (``As amended by R.A.
-No. 10963.``)
+(CC) Sale or lease of goods or properties or the performance of services other than the transactions mentioned in the preceding paragraphs, the gross annual sales and/or receipts do not exceed the amount of Three million pesos (P3,000,000.00)." (``as amended by the RA 11534 - CREATE Act.``)

 SEC.
 110. ``Tax Credits. -``